sigmeh/primary/readme.md

 `primary2.py` offers to open a selection of the available data and displays the selected data as a mini ascii spreadsheet.

-`analyze.py` is a work in progress script to refine and visualize the data.
-The script uses matplotlib and numpy to assist in these efforts.
-Currently, average candidate data per query (over all journals) is visualized, as well as the breakdown of results from each journal, plotted over time.
+`analyze.py` visualizes the available data (numpy/matplotlib), the average percentage per query (over all journals) and the raw totals from all journals.
+A trendline-finding module was added and incorporated into the visualization, such that the program also plots the results of linear regression on each data set to show overall trends.
+An additional plotting function looks at the spread of all data points from all media sources assayed.
+An example is shown.